CBD Isolate: The Powder & Crystals Of Cannabidiol

 CBD isolate is derived from the hemp plant via various processes.
 These processes make extraction and isolation of CBD possible.
 Typically, the process of producing CBD isolate starts with growing hemp organically.
 This is not the cannabis strain that gets users high.
 The isolate is produced from a commercial-grade, industrial hemp.
 Basically, this is the cannabis that is grown to produce maximum biomass.
 It’s important to note that hemp is different from marijuana that is found in the streets and used by people that want to get high.
 However, both hemp and marijuana are technically similar plants.
 The only difference is that hemp has THC in low amounts and CBD in high amounts.

-The actual process of making CBD isolate starts with a CO2 extraction which leads to the extraction of resins and oils from cannabis.
+The actual process of making CBD isolate commonly starts with a CO2 extraction which leads to the extraction of resins and oils from hemp.
 The winterization process that leads to the separation of lipids follows and removal of extraneous plant matter is eventually done.
 What remains after this is pure CBD isolate.

 How To Use CBD Isolate